antronerds/r2-tutorials/original/R2Tutorials.md

-It’s obvious that with the Kaplan Meier scan the group separation is much more significant compared to the median cut-off modus.
+Itï¿½s obvious that with the Kaplan Meier scan the group separation is much more significant compared to the median cut-off modus.
 Try to find out whether this is also the case with other cut-off modi.